-The program consists of the following components:
+The GWSLP participants benefit from the following components:

 Small Group Coaching – Following the intensive institute, participants work in small groups of three to five with a coach to support participants’ leadership goals and the application of their learning to their home organizations through their action-learning projects and other efforts.
 The coaching component is delivered in small groups by Ghanaian coaches (who are themselves accomplished Ghanaian women leaders).
-Each group meets six times over the course of the year.
+Each group meets six – eight times over the course of the year.
 In between meetings, coaches also coordinate individual follow up coaching sessions with each participant.
 An essential element of the coaching component will be structured opportunities for deep reflection on participants’ leadership skills and goals.

-Leadership Institute in New York City – About halfway through the year (Mid-May 2015)participants spend a week at a Leadership Institute at NYU Wagner.
+Leadership Institute in New York City – About halfway through the year (summer)participants spend a week at a Leadership Institute at NYU Wagner.
 The institute focuses on the knowledge, strategy and skills to be successful in work for social change.
 The institute integrate s leadership theory (workshops) with real-world experience (site visits to social change organizations) to offer participants a robust understanding of the nature and tasks of social change leadership, the contexts in which it is practiced, and the opportunities and challenges leaders face in their respective areas of work.

 Individualized Assessment and Feedback – Throughout the program, participants are assisted in completing a self-assessment and collecting structured feedback from colleagues and others in their professional circle about their leadership behaviors, including both areas of strength to build upon and gaps to be addressed through the program.
 This feedback is analyzed and discussed with each participant to help her make the most of her time in the program.

 Networking Opportunities – An essential component of the GWSLP is the opportunity to develop connections with other social sector leaders.
 Program participants have diverse opportunities to practice networking skills and build a community of practice.